How Credit Reference Letters Work

 Personal or Character References

 A credit reference letter is different from a personal or character reference.
 Some lenders, particularly in subprime auto loan markets, ask for those references.
-However, a personal reference does not describe your payment history — they simply say you’re responsible and you should get the loan.
+But a personal reference does not describe your payment history—they simply say you’re responsible and you should get the loan.

 Since you get to pick and choose your credit references, you’re likely to use people who you know will speak favorably about you.
 However, you don’t get to choose the electric company in your area, so that’s typically an impartial source of information.